Alabama: Industry

 Steel producers Outokumpu, Nucor, SSAB, ThyssenKrupp, and U.S. Steel have facilities in Alabama and employ more than 10,000 people.
 In May 2007, German steelmaker ThyssenKrupp selected Calvert in Mobile County for a 4.65 billion combined stainless and carbon steel processing facility.
 ThyssenKrupp's stainless steel division, Inoxum, including the stainless portion of the Calvert plant, was sold to Finnish stainless steel company Outokumpu in 2012.
 The remaining portion of the ThyssenKrupp plant had final bids submitted by ArcelorMittal and Nippon Steel for $1.6 billion in March 2013.
 Companhia Siderúrgica Nacional submitted a combined bid for the mill at Calvert, plus a majority stake in the ThyssenKrupp mill in Brazil, for $3.8 billion.
 In July 2013, the plant was sold to ArcelorMittal and Nippon Steel.

 The Hunt Refining Company, a subsidiary of Hunt Consolidated, Inc., is based in Tuscaloosa and operates a refinery there.
 The company also operates terminals in Mobile, Melvin, and Moundville.
 JVC America, Inc. operates an optical disc replication and packaging plant in Tuscaloosa.

 The Goodyear Tire and Rubber Company operates a large plant in Gadsden which employs about 1,400 people.
 It has been in operation since 1929.

 Construction of an Airbus A320 family aircraft assembly plant in Mobile was formally announced by Airbus CEO Fabrice Brégier from the Mobile Convention Center on July 2, 2012.
 The plans include a $600 million factory at the Brookley Aeroplex for the assembly of the A319, A320 and A321 aircraft.
-Construction began in 2013, with plans for it to become operable by 2015 and produce up to 50 aircraft per year by 2017.b The assembly plant is the company's first factory to be built within the United States.
+Construction began in 2013, with plans for it to become operable by 2015 and produce up to 50 aircraft per year by 2017.
+The assembly plant is the company's first factory to be built within the United States.
 It was announced on February 1, 2013, that Airbus had hired Alabama-based Hoar Construction to oversee construction of the facility.
 The factory officially opened on September 14, 2015, covering one million square feet on 53 acres of flat grassland.